Navigating the New CQC Framework: Quality Statements and Regulation 9A

 Restrictions may only be applied in exceptional circumstances.
 Any such restrictions must be necessary, proportionate, clearly documented, and subject to regular review.
 Decisions that affect individuals who lack capacity must comply with the Mental Capacity Act 2005.
 This includes involving appropriate advocates or family members and ensuring that human rights principles are upheld.

 Regulation 9A was introduced in response to the restrictions seen during the COVID-19 pandemic.
-It is intended to prevent blanket visiting bans and reduce the risk of people experiencing harmful isolation.
+It aims to prevent blanket visiting bans and reduce the risk of people experiencing harmful isolation.

 What Care Providers Should Do Now